-A. Core Competencies (44-52 credits; the precise number and distribution of credits in WRIT, QUAN, LANG and new areas like Information Literacy/Computing can be further negotiated by faculty)
+A. Core Competencies (44-52 credits; the precise number and distribution of credits in WRIT, QUAN, LANG and potentially new areas like Information Literacy, Visual Literacy, and Computing to be further negotiated by faculty)

 FSEM: 4 credits.

 WRIT: 4 credits.

-QUAN: 8 credits LANG: 4-12 credits.
+QUAN: 8 credits

+LANG: 4-12 credits.

 AHUM: 8 credits: two courses cultivating shared knowledge around fundamental questions, texts, and concepts.

 SOCS: 8 credits: two courses cultivating shared knowledge around fundamental questions, texts, and concepts.

 NATS: 8 credits: two course sequence providing broad-based scientific literacy focused on Big Questions, Ideas, and Concepts that would better prepare students for the Conversancies curriculum.